hyperform/hyperform-l10n/README.md

 make

 # Add your files and commit your changes...
-git add src/la.js dist/hyperform.la.js dist/hyperform.la.cjs.js
+git add Makefile src/la.js dist/hyperform.la.*
 git commit -m 'add Latin translation (la)'

 # ...and push them to your fork: